Avoid Saying These Things to an Aging Parent Relying on You for Care

 4. “You shouldn’t be driving.”

 Older adults know that diminishing faculties may eventually cost them their driving license, and the freedom and autonomy it provides.
 Perhaps no life transition is more difficult than losing the ability to drive.
 Think of how helpless you feel when your car is in the shop for a day or two.
 Now imagine that car is never coming back from the shop, and you now must rely on others to do the simplest daily tasks like grocery shopping or monthly necessities like haircuts and doctor’s appointments.

-Almost two million seniors over 65 rarely or never leave their homes, and six million more are “semi-homebound” (relying on others for transportation assistance), says this 2015 article from the New York Times.
+Almost two million seniors over 65 rarely or never leave their homes, and six million more are “semi-homebound” (relying on others for transportation assistance), according to an article from the New York Times.
 And when these homebound seniors are already dealing with grief and depression as mentioned before, being confined to home can undoubtedly contribute to an increased risk of loneliness and isolation.

 It’s important to empathize.
 Put yourself in your Dad's shoes before you speak, and find a way to work together on replacing that lost the ability to drive independently with alternatives.
 Rule out all the other possible reasons he could be having trouble driving (medication side effects, for example) before you make a decision based on one wrong turn (provided it was a harmless one).